kimeva/twine/README.md

 # Twine

 Twine is a command line tool for managing your strings and their translations.
-These are all stored in a master text file and then Twine uses this file to import and export localization files in a variety of types, including iOS and Mac OS X `.strings` files, Android `.xml` files, gettext `.po` files, and [jquery-localize][jquerylocalize] `.json` files.
+These are all stored in a master text file and then Twine uses this file to import and export localization files in a variety of types, including iOS and Mac OS X `.strings` files and Android `.xml` files.
 This allows individuals and companies to easily share translations across multiple projects, as well as export localization files in any format the user wants.

 ## Install

-### As a Gem

-Twine is most easily installed as a Gem.

-	$ gem install twine

 ### From Source

-You can also run Twine directly from source.
+You can run Twine directly from source.
 However, it requires [rubyzip][rubyzip] in order to create and read standard zip files.

 	$ gem install rubyzip
-	$ git clone git://github.com/mobiata/twine.git
+	$ git clone git://github.com/kimeva/twine.git
 	$ cd twine
 	$ ./twine --help